Tag Archives: Australia

 Archer’s Fescue (Festuca archeri)

-Archer’s Fescue was described in 1987, it is known exclusively from the type specimen that was collected at an unknown locality in Tasmania, Australia, and which consists of the upper part of a single culm and its inflorescence.
+Archer’s Fescue, described in 1987, is known only from the type material that was collected at an unknown locality and that consists only of the upper part of a single culm and its inflorescence.

 References: